-Increase the number of transplants: There is no impact to this goal.

-Improve equity in access to transplants: There is no impact to this goal.

-Improve waitlisted patient, living donor, and transplant recipient outcomes: There is no impact to this goal.
+- 1. Increase the number of transplants: If ultimately supported by the transplant community, LD-PPW would be a new category of living donor organ donation and could contribute to an increase in the total number of transplants. - 2.
+Improve equity in access to transplants: There is no impact to this goal. - 3.
+Improve waitlisted patient, living donor, and transplant recipient outcomes: There is no impact to this goal. - 4.
 Promote living donor and transplant recipient safety: There is no impact to this goal.

-Promote the efficient management of the OPTN: There is no impact to this goal.
+5. Promote the efficient management of the OPTN: There is no impact to this goal.